 2. Preserve Unity with God’s People

 The sacrifices not only connected the people to God, but the temple also connected the people to one another.
 It was a sacred place where life with God intersected with life in the community.
-And Daniel saw that through a human tyrant, Satan would try to erase the identity of God’s people by outlawing their obedience to the covenant.
-The goal of course was to bring division and disharmony to Israel.
-Likewise today, Satan delights to see his people in disarray.
+Daniel saw that through a human tyrant, Satan would try to erase the identity of God’s people by outlawing their obedience to the covenant.
+The goal was to bring division and disharmony to Israel.
+Likewise today, Satan delights to see God’s people in disarray.
 He loves to see them bickering and fighting, harboring ill-will, and nursing bitter thoughts.
 Yet what did Jesus say?
 Not just to love your neighbor as yourself but to love one another—to love God’s people—even as he himself loved them (Matt 22:39; John 13:34-35).
 Community matters.
 Relationships matter.
 Fellowship as God’s people matters.
 Therefore, as you wait for the end to come, whenever that may be, faithfully strive in your calling to preserve unity among God’s people.

 3. Plunder the House of God’s Enemy

 Unlike Israel, we aren’t called to dwell in the promised land and enjoy the fruit of blessings that come from obedience.
 We are called to go.
 We are called, not just to maintain the kingdom, but to advance it (Matt 28:18-20).
 We do this because Christ has all authority over all things and Satan’s reign has been curtailed!
 Do you remember what happens in Luke 10?
-There, Jesus first sends out the seventy-two disciples, commanding them to preach the gospel and heal diseases as a sign that the kingdom has come.
+Jesus first sends out the seventy-two disciples, commanding them to preach the gospel and heal diseases as a sign that the kingdom has come.
 And they come back excited because of all they saw God do, and Jesus says in all of this, “I saw Satan fall like lightning from heaven” (Luke 10:18).
 What does he mean?
 He means his power and influence have been disrupted.
-Remember Mark 3?
-Jesus says, “no one can enter a strong man’s house and plunder his goods, unless he first binds the strong man.
+Elsewhere Jesus says, “no one can enter a strong man’s house and plunder his goods, unless he first binds the strong man.
 Then indeed he may plunder his house” (Mark 3:27).
 I love that.
 Jesus is speaking of Satan as the strong man.
 And now that Jesus has come Satan has been bound and cannot hinder the progress of the gospel.
-While he used to come and go and deceive the nations, now King Jesus stands over him as it were, having bound him with chains, with a scared covered foot on his neck as the Church advances into darkest corners of the world with the light of the gospel.
+While he used to come and go and deceive the nations, now King Jesus stands over him, having bound him with chains, with a scar-covered foot on his neck as the Church advances into darkest corners of the world with the light of the gospel.
 Therefore, as you wait for the end to come, whenever that may be, faithfully strive in plundering the house of God’s enemy.
 Faithfully strive to preach Christ and make disciples.